 ONLINE APPLICATIONS FOR INDIVIDUALS AND TEAMS

-Given that the total number of participants is limited, the organization will only accept applications when paper work is in good order and depending on places available.
+Given that the total number of participants is limited, the organization will only accept applications by order of registration and depending on places available.

 1. PAYMENT SCHEDULE

-We reopen registrations for 100 places until 20/06/2020.
+We reopen registrations from 23/02/2021 to 30/06/2021.
 The organization will select candidates by order of registration and according to the places available.